YuanL12/TDA_Updating_Persistence/README.md

 ...

 #### Connection
 In BATs, a permutation of a vector takes the **One line notation**.
-To understand the implemenation of the permutation function,
+To understand the implementation of the permutation function,
 ```C++
 // apply inverse permutation in-place
 // O(nz log nz) where nz is #non-zeros